Bryan De La Cruz Player Props: Marlins vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.87 team ERA that ranks 26th across all MLB pitching staffs.
+- The Reds have a 4.85 team ERA that ranks 26th across all league pitching staffs.

-- Reds pitchers combine to allow the second-most home runs in baseball (158 total, 1.4 per game).
+- Reds pitchers combine to surrender the third-most home runs in baseball (160 total, 1.4 per game).

-- The left-hander's most recent appearance was on Thursday against the Chicago Cubs, when he went 4 1/3 innings, surrendering five earned runs while allowing four hits.
+- The righty's last appearance came on Friday against the Chicago Cubs, when he threw three innings, surrendering four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.